thedarredondo/data-science-fundamentals/README.md

 I'll emphasize that last point: the bayesain persepctive connects all the various parts of statistics and machine learning.

 Here are some reason's why people have found the bayesian persepective uncomfortable:
-- we need to admit that all predictions requie assumptions.
+- we need to admit that all predictions require assumptions.
 - we end up with some gnarly integrals.

 The first point is an exercise in humility--which can be difficult, but rewarding.